Revision Bariatric Surgery

 The initial Lap Band surgery is designed to help patients lose weight by restricting food intake.
 The Gastric Band creates a narrowing of the stomach that limits how much food you can eat and the level of hunger you experience.

-During the Gastric Band Removal, your BodyFree surgeon will also remove the port and tube, remove internal scar tissue and restore normal anatomy.
+During the Gastric Band Removal, your BodyFree bariatric surgeon will also remove the port and tube, remove internal scar tissue and restore normal anatomy.
 The incisions your doctor makes are small and should heal quickly.

 Who Needs Lap Band Removal?